SODALITE-EU/xopera-rest-api/README.md

 - After completion, check logs with GET to /info/log

 ### UNDEPLOY
-- undeploy blueprint with DELETE to /deploy/{blueprint_token}
+- undeploy blueprint with POST to /undeploy/{blueprint_token}
     - optionally, inputs file to be used with template must also be uploaded within same API call
     - optionally also in combination with version_tag
     - save session_token